New Patients: 919.238.3470

-Dr. Matthew Jenne and our team provide all types of dental implants to patients in Garner, North Carolina for replacing missing teeth.
+Do you have many lost or missing teeth?
+Dr. Matthew Jenne and our team provide all types of dental implants to patients in Garner, NC, to replace missing teeth.
 Dental implants consist of a sturdy titanium post, abutment, and dental crown.
 This restorative solution can also secure dental bridges or dentures.
-Patients who replace their lost or missing teeth with dental implants receive many benefits.
-Even one single implant can help prevent dental problems down the road.

 Dental Implants at Garner Family and Cosmetic Dentistry